Cherreads

 Neil finally turned to look at Marcus.
 "Have you never seen Hugo fight?" he asked.
 "He does most of it as well.
 Trust me, he's a rogue."

-"So, all in all, he is a master level Martial Artist, we're all agreeing on that," Gina said.
+"So, all in all, he is an expert Martial Artist, we're all agreeing on that," Gina said.
 "But at the end of the day, that speed…"

 "Yeah," said everyone in almost perfect unison.